Agriculture

 Training and Pruning

 Usually, frequent pruning is not required for mango plants.
 However, proper training should be done to get the plant in good shape.
 It is important, especially when the branches are placed at very low levels.
 The main branches should be at least 20-25 cm apart.
-It should be spaced in a way that both the branches should be grown in opposite directions.
+It should be spaced in a way that both branches grow in opposite directions.

 Irrigation Management

 The amount of irrigation provided to the crop depends upon the type of soil, climatic conditions, rainfall, and the distribution and age of the tree.
-In adult trees, irrigation at 10 to 15 days intervals from fruit to maturity is required to obtain good yield.
-Before 2-3 months of flowering, irrigation is not advisable as it leads to vegetative growth at the expense of flowering.
+In adult trees, irrigation at 10 to 15-day intervals from fruit to maturity is required to obtain a good yield.
+2-3 months before flowering, irrigation is not advisable as it leads to vegetative growth at the expense of flowering.
 Basin irrigation and drip irrigation are recommended for better yield.

 Intercropping